 There was often an incompatibility with how an individual understood their capacity to work and authorities’ assumption.
 One trans person wrote in their blog about their incredulity that the doctor asked if they needed a sick note for work.
 They described the extent of their depression and how they could not hold down a job – but did hope to begin a degree course instead.
 A man in his 40s took to a discussion board designed to give advice on benefit claims to describe his situation.
 He wanted to work, in part to improve his mental health and have a better relationship with his wife and children, but the doctor had told him there was nothing they would ever be able to do for his pain.
 ‘I need to be able to work’, he wrote, ‘but I don’t want the jobcentre putting me in for any job, because if I didn’t have this disability I would be working [.
 T]here’s plenty of work for non disabled persons’.
 Despite the government’s aim to provide more routes to work for those on the margins of employment, it did not work for everyone.
 Disability activists had long argued that unemployment was a result of employers’ prejudices against people with impairments rather than an inherent “fault” in the individual that could be rehabilitated.
 They argued that sick notes and capacity testing did not actually result in a negotiated settlement between the labour market and disabled people to allow them access to work.
 It did nothing to tackle employer prejudices, while also forcing disabled people to portray themselves as unemployable or risk sanctions (, ).

 Still, this gentleman was not the only one that took to the Web to find out information about welfare regulations.
 In 2001 a woman asked her fellow mothers what her legal position was regarding maternity leave.
-‘The company that I work for are not very nice so I just wnat [sic] to be sure that my H.R. dept. are aware of everything […] because I wouldn’t be surprised if they messed everything up’, she typed. ‘[I] have decided you ladies’, meaning her fellow members of the board, ‘are my best hope as I’m sure that one of you must know all of the rules and laws and wotnots that apply to us’.
+‘The company that I work for are not very nice so I just want [sic] to be sure that my H.R. dept. are aware of everything […] because I wouldn’t be surprised if they messed everything up’, she typed. ‘[I] have decided you ladies’, meaning her fellow members of the board, ‘are my best hope as I’m sure that one of you must know all of the rules and laws and wotnots that apply to us’.
 Here, historians learn about the anxieties that bureaucratic procedures around sickness could create for workers.
 We also see continuities from older forms of communication.
 Message boards were used to build a community of women sharing advice from their own lived or professional expertise.
 This has many parallels with the long history of letters pages and advice columns generated from reader correspondence in women’s magazines (, ).